-A serger sewing machine is a complex machine that can be used for a variety of sewing projects such as edging fabrics, finishing a seam and hemming clothing.
+A serger sewing machine is a complex machine that can be used for a variety of sewing projects such as edging fabrics, finishing a seam, and hemming clothing.
 The machine also trims excess fabric from the edge as it sews.
-In countries such as the United Kingdom and Australia, the word “overlock” machine is widely used in place of serger.
+In countries such as the United Kingdom and Australia, the word “overlock” machine is used widely in place of a serger machine.
 Overlock is also the name giving to the type of stitches produced by a serger machine.
 In professional circles, this type of stitch is also referred to as a “merrow.”

 What type of Serger Sewing Machine Should I Buy?

 Sergers are typically classified by the number of threads they come with.
 They can use 2,3,4, and 5 threads at a time.
-You generally use the 2 and 3 thread to overcast the edges of a single ply fabric before folding the edge back to sew a traditional hem.
+You generally use the 2 and 3 thread to overcast the edges of a single-ply fabric before folding the edge back to sew a traditional hem.
 If you have a baby onesie at home, this is usually the type of stitching you’ll find on the sleeves.
-So if you are sewing a type of clothing that is not going to be overly stressed or pulled apart, this is the type of stitching you should get.
+So if you are sewing a type of clothing that will not be overly stressed or pulled apart, this is the type of stitching you should get.

-For other types of projects such as shirts, you’ll need a four thread or five thread serger.
-This can be used to make seams and makes the strongest edges.
+For other types of projects such as shirts, you’ll need a four-thread or five thread serger.
+This can be used to make seams and makes the most durable edges.
 If you are wearing a shirt at this very moment, you’ll notice that the sides are often sewn with a four or five thread serger.
 You’ll see this if you look at the inside of the side seams.
 Please note that not all higher thread machines can sew with a lower number of threads.
-For example, some four thread sergers might not be able to sew with two threads.
-If you want to work with a varying number of threads, you’ll want a machine that is adaptive.
+For example, some four-thread sergers might not be able to sew with two threads.
+You’ll want a machine that is adaptive if you’re going to work with a varying number of threads.

 If you are someone who wants to sew as a source of income, you need to invest in a five thread serger machine.
 If you are a crafter or casual sewer, a four-thread serger should be enough to give you the same effect as a five-thread unit.